 The Stephen Ministry is here to help.

-Stephen Ministers are members of KUMC who go through training and then provide emotional and spiritual support and care to people who are going through a difficult time, such as divorce, grief, hospitalization, unemployment, terminal illness, relocation, chronic illness, or loneliness.
+Stephen Ministers are members of KUMC who have gone through training to provide emotional and spiritual support to people who are going through a difficult time, such as divorce, grief, hospitalization, unemployment, terminal illness, relocation, chronic illness, or loneliness.

 They offer weekly in-depth confidential visits filled with Christian love and support.
-They listen, they pray with and for you, and if necessary they will offer resources and referrals.
+They listen, pray with and for you, and if necessary, will offer resources and referrals.

 How do I receive a Stephen Minister?